Birdathon Info & How-to

 CREATE YOUR TEAM AND DONATION PAGE

-Now is the time to create your donation page.
+Now is the time to register your team/create your donation page.
 Whether you’re doing Birdathon as a team, or on your own, you’ll start with creating a unique name for your adventure.
 Be prepared to send an image (favorite bird you hope to see? a picture of your Birdathon team?), text (who’s on your team? what’s creative about your Birdathon? how many Birdathons have you participated in?), and fundraising goal.
+Create your page now.

 PROMOTE YOUR BIRDATHON